cx-language/cx/variables.md

 A simple variable declaration looks like this:

 ```
-const foo = 42;
+let foo = 42;
 ```

-Because this declaration uses the `const` keyword, the variable is immutable.
+Because this declaration uses the `let` keyword, the variable is immutable.

 We can also declare variables using the `var` keyword: